 A suitable property will yield a reasonable cash flow.

-As a rule of thumb, it usually is a 1% rental income per month against single-family homes’ purchase price.
+It usually is a 1% rental income per month against single-family homes’ purchase price as a rule of thumb.

 Not Booming Market

 You would want to steer away from a booming market for overseas property.